Posted on

 In 1986, Rex turned to volunteerism, lending support to fellow veterans at the Louisville Veterans Administration Medical Center.
 Rex logged more than 14,000 hours of volunteer time while at the Center.
 He dedicated his life helping his fellow veterans, both through the veterans service organizations and activities at the Medical Center.
 He continued to volunteer there three days a week, even at age 105.

-Billy welcomes up and has us all join him for the Pledge of Allegiance.
-He left us with this:
+Billy welcomes us and has us all join him for the Pledge of Allegiance.

-“Please enjoy your life while you can and be happy and healthy the rest of your days.”
+“Please enjoy your life while you can, and be happy and healthy the rest of your days.”

-He is now 79 and his ailments from Vietnam are really affecting him.
+He is now 80 and his ailments from Vietnam are really affecting him.

 He has stopped doing the popcorn but still goes and visits the vets.